jjbaek35/jjbaek35.github.io/README.md

 📫 jaejong at asu . edu

 ## Latest News
-1. Our paper ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures**"](http://nof.dnac.org/){:target="_blank"} has been accepted in [46th IEEE Symposium on Security and Privacy (May 12-15, 2025, SAN FRANCISCO, IEEE S&P 2025)](https://sp2025.ieee-security.org/){:target="_blank"}.
+1. Our paper ["**It's almost like Frankenstein: Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures**"](http://nof.dnac.org/){:target="_blank"} has been accepted in [46th IEEE Symposium on Security and Privacy (May 12-15, 2025, SAN FRANCISCO, IEEE S&P 2025)](https://sp2025.ieee-security.org/){:target="_blank"}.
 This paper examines security considerations in research computing infrastructures (RCIs) through interviews with experts and stakeholders, highlighting a layered access control approach that challenges traditional models, as collaborative, trust-based sharing raises compliance concerns, and concludes with recommendations to enhance RCI security and flexibility.